thermalogic/RustSEUIF97/README.md

 **The Fast Methods**

-1. The multi-step method to unleash the full power of the compiler optimizations while using using `powi()` with the `for` loop
+1. The multi-step method unleashes the full power of the compiler optimizations while using using `powi()` with the `for` loop
 2. The recursive  method computes the polynomial values of the base variable and its derivatives

 In IF97, [36 thermodynamic, transport and  further properties](#properties) can be calculated.